KenanHuang/mm2024_cfb4i2v/README.md

 We put the demo scripts for training model in the root of **cfb_vp**.

-For trainning the model for S2U benchmark,just run the following command as followed:
+For trainning the model for S2U benchmark, run the command as followed:

 ```bash
 bash ./train_with_rgbflow_rpflow_random_videopace-s2u.sh
 ```

-For trainning the model for E2h benchmark,just run the following command as followed:
+For trainning the model for E2h benchmark, run the command as followed:

 ```bash
 bash ./train_with_rgbflow_rpflow_random_videopace-e2h.sh